How We Behave

 - children are encourage to do their best and to achieve MARVELLOUS ME points for both achievement and behaviour.
 These online award systems and shared with parents and carers daily and parents and carers can respond to the awards given.

-- the behaviour policy is listed under the core policies including the school’s approach to ‘Team Teach’ or positive handling that all staff undertake core training every 2-3 years or in the case of SEMH support staff, termly update as required.
+- the behaviour policy is listed under the core policies including the school’s approach to ‘Team Teach’ or positive handling that all staff undertake core training every 2-3 years or in the case of SEMH support staff, a termly update as required.